timjogorman/RicherEventDescription/guidelines.md

 in hypothetical worls -- but rather an entity that would not exist outside of that hypothetical possible world.
 \begin{examples
-\item If he did have a Mustang$hypothetical$, he would wreck it.%
+- If he did have a Mustang$hypothetical$, he would wreck it.%
 \footnote{For the purpose of this hypothetical definition, you can treat objects as coming into being when purchased; don't give in to technicalities of whether they might exist even if not purchased. %